Kaurin/lab-teleport/Readme.md

 ### Kubernetes dynamic

 * Teleport cluster on a single VM,
-* k3s VM which is joined to the Teleport cluster with type "kube"
+* k3s VM:
   * The Teleport agent is *not* deployed onto the k3s cluster
   * The Teleport agent resides in parallel with the k3s cluster on the same VM
+  * Joined to the Teleport cluster with type "kube"
 * Follows (loosely) this teleport document: [Dynamic Kubernetes Cluster Registration](https://goteleport.com/docs/enroll-resources/kubernetes-access/register-clusters/dynamic-registration/) - TODO: make the playbook match the document closer

 This provisions teleport and should be *mostly* idempotent to run